harrycresswell/harry/site/content/notes/practical-javascript-2.md

 Todo app v2.0 done!

 ## Next Steps

+[Part 3](practical-javascript-objects) looks Objects, what they are and at how we can use them to improve our todo list app.
+We’ll turn the functions we’ve made so far into methods on an Object.

 Head over to [Watchandcode.com](https://watchandcode.com/p/practical-javascript) to take the course.
 I highly recommend Gordon’s teaching style to anyone who has struggled to grasp common JS principles in the past.
 Gordon uses some of the best examples I’ve seen to explain JavaScript.